AnithaLavanya5c3/linux-server/README.md

 Custom           TCP           2200
 Server Configuration
 Save the .pem file where is your vagrant file is located.
 Now we have to move/copy our .pem file into .ssh folder.
-I've saved my file as ak.pem.
+I've saved my file as ani.pem.
 To move/copy our .pem file follow below command.
  1. sudo cp -R /vagrant/YOURFILENAME.pem ~/.ssh/YOURFILENAME.pem
 We need to make our public key usable and secure.
 Going back to your terminal and write the command
  2. sudo chmod 600 ~/.ssh/YOURFILENAME.pem